7 Things You May Not Know About Concordia University Texas

 3. Built on Christian Faith

-Concordia University Texas has always been affiliated with The Lutheran Church-Missouri Synod.
+Concordia University Texas has always been aligned with The Lutheran Church-Missouri Synod.
 In fact, it was a group of Texas Lutherans who worked hard to receive approval from the General Synod to establish a Lutheran college in Texas.

 The group of Texas Lutherans who founded the institution relied wholeheartedly on God and His provision.